-As part of a hen weekend away in Pitlochry, I finally got to do something I had always dreamed but never knew was accessible to general public folk like me.
+As part of a hen weekend away in Blair Atholl and Pitlochry, I finally got to do something I had always dreamed but never knew was accessible to general public folk like me.
 That thing was Segwaying.
 I don’t mean these little boards that spoiled rich kids on YouTube are scooting around on, no I mean the big chunky two-wheeled vehicles with handles for stability.
 And yes the ones that DON’T catch fire after a few uses *ahem*.

 Upon arrival we were greeted by our enthusiastic and very patient instructor, he kindly offered us tea and a biscuit while he looked around for helmets that fit.
 I cannot commend this man enough, putting up with an overly excited group of women who were both egging each other on and then slagging each other for looking funny.